Lijun21/Review-Highlights/README.md

 This is a project completed for a challege for Poshmark internship.
 Implemented a simple positive review highlights algorithm in JavaScript.
 "The Review Highlights feature was built to help consumers quickly discover the core elements, attractions, menu items, or other popular offerings that a business may be known for.
 The highlights reflect overall trends we see in the words or phrases that Yelpers use in their reviews of the business, which reduces the consumer's task of reading dozens (or even hundreds) of reviews."

 ## Tools used
-- [Positive Words](http://www.creativeaffirmations.com/positive-words.html) - Words are a reflection of our thoughts.
-Used to extract positive reviews.
 - [npm wordpos](https://www.npmjs.com/package/wordpos) - wordpos is a set of fast part-of-speech (POS) utilities for Node.js using fast lookup in the WordNet database.

 ## Thought Process